Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 }
 ```

+## Modules, Projects, and Namespaces

-We'll use folders within this project define individual Terraform modules, each of which could correspond to a Kubernetes namespace or DigitalOcean project.
-Let's create one now with an empty `digitalocean_project` resource where our subsequent provider-specific resources will be defined; call it "doproject" for now.
+We'll use folders within this project define individual Terraform modules, each of which could correspond to a Kubernetes namespace or DigitalOcean project (in either case, they're just sets of resources).
+Let's create a folder/module now with an empty `digitalocean_project` resource where our subsequent provider-specific resources will be defined; call it "doproject" for now.
 Within this folder, we'll define the `digitalocean_project` resource itself, just to test our setup:

 ```tf
 resource "digitalocean_project" "doproject" {